mhschmieder/fxpdfexport/README.md

-# FxPdfExport
+# FxPdfWriter

-JavaFX wrappers for using jpdfexport and its dependency implementation references in PDFJet.
+JavaFX wrappers for using jpdfwriter and its dependency implementation references in PDFJet.

-NOTE: As jpdfexport itself is in flux and may shift to a different underlying third-party PDF writer soon, use this library with caution, but the plan is to make any lower level transition transparent to this library.
+NOTE: As jpdfwriter itself is in flux and may shift to a different underlying third-party PDF writer soon, use this library with caution, but the plan is to make any lower level transition transparent to this library.

 This is not an exporter per se, which is why that isn't the library's name.
 It simply provides tools for commonalizing repetitive tasks when preparing tables and other cumbersome entities for PDF export using the other toolkits mentioned above, when doing so in the context of a JavaFX application.